-The Guide to Choosing a Baby Food Maker
+A Parent's Guide to Choosing the Best Baby Food Makers

-When you’re preparing for the arrival of a new baby, it’s smart to start shopping for the essentials you’ll use immediately, including a crib, car seat, and stroller.
-However, it’s an excellent idea to add a few items to your baby registry that you’ll need down the road.
+When you’re preparing for the arrival of a new baby, it’s smart to start shopping for the essential baby products you’ll need immediately.
+This includes a crib, car seat, and stroller.
+However, it’s an excellent idea to think ahead and add a few items to your baby registry that you’ll need down the road!

 - Best Overall Baby Food Maker: Beaba Babycook Solo 4-in-1 Baby Food Maker